 - The campus Commencement ceremony will follow at 1:00pm Red Square.
 Graduate students from all three programs (MPA, MES and MIT) and undergraduates will line up to form a procession and be seated.
 Graduate students are seated together by their program, and after a series of speakers, they are called to receive their "diploma" (actually a diploma cover) ahead of the undergraduates.
 In order to cross the stage to receive your diploma cover, you are *required* to have a yellow "Check in Card" -- we will have all yellow Check in Cards at the MPA Hooding Ceremony.
 Your name will be preprinted on the card, and you will hand the Check in Card to a reader who will use the card to announce your name as you cross the stage.
 You can bring an unlimited number of guests to the campus-wide Commencement ceremony.
 Parking is always a challenge on graduation day, so be prepared by arriving before the crowds.
 If you decide to attend the campus Commencement ceremony, you may leave after your name is called – there are no requirements on attendance.

 Graduation ceremony participation -- complete 46 credits or more:

-Degree award -- complete 60 credits + MPA degree requirements:
+MPA degree award -- complete 60 credits + MPA degree requirements + submit Graduation Application:

 To *officially* graduate -- have your degree officially awarded -- you need to complete 60 credits and all MPA degree requirements by the end of the quarter you wish to graduate *and* apply to graduate using the Graduation Application.
 Please see the campus Graduation Application Process page for more information.